rjodon-compas-forks/compas-dev.github.io/.source/gettingstarted.rst

 Add the Python and/or Scientific Python distribution (in this case the installed version of Anaconda) to the system ``PATH`` and add the location of the pulled framework to your ``PYTHONPATH``

-Operating system specific instructions for Windows and Unix (OSX) can be found at the bottom of this page under **Environment-specific instructions**
+Operating system specific instructions for Windows and Unix (OSX) can be found at the bottom of this page under `Environment-specific instructions`_.

 **Step 4.** Verify your installation.